AbdullahVanlioglu/abdullahvanlioglu.github.io/_pages/motivation.md

 I'm a dog chasing cars.
 I wouldn't know what to do with one if I caught it!

 So, lets leave fate to the dices.
-In probabilistic manner, for every crossroad in my destiny — **I roll.**
+In probabilistic fashion, for every crossroad in my destiny — **I roll.**

 But make no mistake.